mdbook-admonish

 Additional Options

 You can pass additional options to each block.
-The options are structured as TOML key-value pairs.
+Options are given like a TOML Inline Table, as key-value pairs separated by commas.

 Note that some options can be passed globally, through the default section in book.toml.
 See the configuration reference for more details.